 SB 210, by Senator Connie Leyva (D-Chino) is an important opportunity to prevent thousands of tons of harmful pollutants emitted into our air by heavy-duty diesel trucks.

 SB 210 establishes emissions-control inspection and maintenance requirements for diesel trucks weighing more than 14,000 pounds, bringing the hundreds of thousands of these big-rigs on California’s roads closer in line with the smog-check requirements imposed on passenger vehicles since 1984.

-Contact your State Senator and urge them to vote yes on SB 210 today!
+Contact the members of the Assembly Transportation Committee and urge them to vote yes on SB 210 today!

 VOTE YES ON SB 210 (Leyva)

 SMOG CHECK FOR HEAVY-DUTY VEHICLES